CUFirstaid/cufas-web/content/events.md

 ## Event Cover For Event Organisers

 > This page is for Cambridge Universities Unit, a unit of St John Ambulance based in Cambridge.
-If you are seeking first aid cover elsewhere, please use the [St John Ambulance national website](https://www.cufas.co.uk/event-cover/www.sja.org.uk).
+If you are seeking first aid cover, please use the [St John Ambulance national website](https://www.sja.org.uk/what-we-do/our-first-aid-services/event-first-aid-cover/dips-form/).

 ### First Aid cover for events

 St John Ambulance is able to provide first aid cover for events, ranging from small fairs and fetes, through club nights and college balls, right up to large music festivals and sporting events with thousands of spectators.
 [The Health and Safety Executive](http://www.hse.gov.uk/) provides information to people who are planning events which will be open to members of the public, and provides advice on the approximate extent to which first aid cover will be required.
-Based on the information you provide us with our [events co-ordinator](committee) should be able to advise you on what we would consider an appropriate level of first aid cover for your event and provide you with a quote for this cover.
+Based on the information you provide St John with, they'll be able to advise an appropriate level of first aid cover for your event.

 ### How can I arrange First Aid cover for my event?

-Just head to [this form](https://dips.sja.org.uk/customer/CreateDutyCustomer.asp?county=EER) on the St John Ambulance website.
+Just head to [this form](https://www.sja.org.uk/what-we-do/our-first-aid-services/event-first-aid-cover/dips-form/) on the St John Ambulance website.

-If you wish to discuss anything in advance, please contact our [events co-ordinator](committee).

 ### Do I need first aid cover?